elix/elix.org/content/AttributeMarshallingMixin.md

 * `attributeChangedCallback` implementation that maps attribute changes to property changes.
 * `observedAttributes` implementation that, by default, indicates the component wants to receive attribute change notifications for all attributes corresponding to the component's custom properties.

-This mixin's function is so common that it is included in the Elix base class [ElementBase](ElementBase).
+This mixin's function is so common that it is included in the Elix base class [ReactiveElement](ReactiveElement).

 ## Usage